code-pushup/cli/tools/src/npm/README.md

 ## Usage

-Configure a target in your project json.
+Register the plugin in your `nx.json`

 ```jsonc
 // nx.json